it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/mdm_info.rst

 |Maturity2| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-At the |Maturity2| maturity level, you should take the actions above as well as some additional steps to protect against impacts from MDM.
+Organizations operating at a |Maturity2| maturity should take additional actions, including:

 #.
 The Cybersecurity and Infrastructure Security Agency (CISA) offers resources to spot and manage responses to MDM: